Convex Submodular Minimization with Indicator Variables

 Markov random fields (MRFs) are popular graphical models pervasively used to represent spatio-temporal processes.
 They are defined on an undirected graph $\set G=(\set V,\set E)$, where there is random variable $X_i$ associated with each vertex $i\in \set V$.
 Each edge $[ i,j ] \in \set E$ represents the a relationship between the variables at their respective nodes $i$ and $j$; usually, these two variables should take similar values.
 Moreover, variables not connected by an edge are conditionally independent given realizations of all other variables.
 In the MRF inference problems we consider, noisy realizations $\{a_i\}_{i\in \set V}$ of the random variables $\bm{X}$ are observed, and the goal is to infer the true values of $\bm{X}$.
 Figure~\ref{fig:MRF} provides a depiction of this problem for three commonly-used structures of MRFs.

 One-dimensional MRFs as depicted in Figure~\ref{fig:MRF} (A) are fundamental building blocks in time series analysis and signal processing \cite{angelov2006weighted,hochbaum2017faster,lu2022unified,mammen1997locally,restrepo1993locally,rinaldo2009properties}.
 They are typically used to model the evolution of a given process or signal over time.
 Two-dimensional MRFs as depicted in Figure~\ref{fig:MRF} (B) arise pervasively in image denoising \cite{boykov2006graph,boykov2001fast,hochbaum2001efficient,hochbaum2013multi,kolmogorov2004energy} and computer vision \cite{geman1986markov}.
 Each variable $X_i$ encodes the ``true" value of a pixel in an image, and edges encode the belief that adjacent pixels tend to have similar values.
+Two-dimensional MRFs also arise in ranking and selection problems based on similarity indexes~\cite{sun2019spectral,zhou2023sequential}.
 Three-dimensional MRFs as depicted in Figure~\ref{fig:MRF} (C) are used to model spatio-temporal processes \cite{fattahi2021scalable}.
 They are used in epidiomology \cite{besag1991bayesian,knorr1998modelling,morris2019bayesian} for example to track the spread of a disease over time.
-In addition, MRFs over general graphs airse in semiconductor manufacturing \cite{ezzat2021graph,hochbaum2018adjacency}, bioinformatics \cite{eilers2005quantile}, criminology \cite{law2014bayesian}, spam detection \cite{hochbaum2019detecting}, among other applications.
+In addition, MRFs over general graphs arise in semiconductor manufacturing \cite{ezzat2021graph,hochbaum2018adjacency}, bioinformatics \cite{eilers2005quantile}, criminology \cite{law2014bayesian}, spam detection \cite{hochbaum2019detecting}, among other applications.

 \emph{Maximum a posteriori} estimates of the values of $\bm{X}$ can often be obtained as optimal solutions of the (continuous) MRF problem \cite{hochbaum2001efficient}